UPPER BLEPHAROPLASTY (EYELID LIFT)

 Blepharoplasty is the medical term that describes an eye-lift.
-Upper blepharoplasty is the surgical procedure that improves the appearance of the upper eyelids by tightening skin, correcting the level of droppy eyelids or removing excess skin.
+Upper blepharoplasty is the surgical procedure that improves the appearance of the upper eyelids by tightening skin, correcting the level of droopy eyelids, or removing excess skin.

 Eyelid surgery is the most common facial cosmetic surgery after face lift.
 Eyelid appearance is important in defining the overall appearance of the face.
 Rejuvenation of the upper eyelids may improve the appearance of the whole face and make someone feel younger and rejuvenated.
 In many instances the procedure may increase the amount of light entering the eye and improve quality of vision.